 The critical zone of the rotator cuff is an area approximately 8-15 mm from the insertion of the rotator cuff tendons onto the greater tubercle of the humeral head, mainly within the supraspinatus tendon.
 This is a watershed zone between the anterior and posterior circumflex humeral, thoracoacromial, and suprahumeral arteries.

-In fact, it seems that the high frequency of tears in this region is multifactorial and related to chronic degeneration impingement and ischaemia.
+In fact, it seems that the high frequency of tears in this region is multifactorial and related to chronic degeneration impingement and ischemia.